Fort Fairfield student accused of threatening teacher

 Police were notified June 2 after school staff found the alleged threat.
 The student allegedly posted the threat on June 1, Police Chief Matthew Cummings said.

-This is the second alleged threat that has occurred at Aroostook schools recently.
+This is the second recent alleged threat at Aroostook schools.
 In April, a 13-year-old male student in Woodland was arrested after allegedly threatening to shoot students and staff.
 The school went into lockdown for 20 minutes while Aroostook County sheriff’s deputies removed the student and his belongings.

-In the most recent incident, police said they found that there was “no credible or substantive threat” to the teacher or others after interviewing the student, teacher and staff in Fort Fairfield, SAD 20 Superintendent Tim Doak said.
+In the most recent incident, the school determined that there was “no credible or substantive threat” to the teacher or others after interviewing the student, teacher and staff in Fort Fairfield, SAD 20 Superintendent Tim Doak said.

 “This was an isolated incident,” Doak said.

-Note: Correction: An earlier version of this story contained an error.
-The school, not police, determined it was safe for the student to remain in school.